Aluminum Anodizing

 Color Anodizing

-When a colored coat is applied to the exterior of a metal.
+The process of applying a colored coat to the exterior of a metal.

 Custom Anodizing

-A process in which a small number of parts are uniquely anodized in order to achieve application-specific characteristics, such as the level of hardness or a desired color.
+A specialized anodizing process where a small number of parts are uniquely anodized to achieve application-specific characteristics, such as desired hardness or color.

 Hard Anodizing